Skip to content

 • There is no expiration date for prerequisite courses; however, you may wish to re-take a course if you feel you need a refresher

-• At the time you submit your application, completion of a minimum of 100 hours of paid or volunteer health care experience in one setting within a three-month span, completed within 12 months prior to applying
+• At the time you submit your application, completion of a minimum of 100 hours of paid or volunteer health care experience in one setting within a three-month span, completed within 12 months before applying

 • A clear understanding of the Registered Nurse (RN) role